Why we don't have a showroom — and why that's the point

 DAF is a procurement firm.
 We don't have a physical location because we don't need one — our product is project management and supplier relationships, not a floor of samples.

-When you submit a brief, we draw on a network of workshops we've developed relationships with over time.
-We know their quality, their lead times, their minimums, their willingness to do custom dimensions or finishes.
-That network took time to build.
-It's the asset.
+When you submit a brief, we draw on a vetted network of workshops — qualified by construction standard, lead time transparency, minimum order size, and willingness to do custom dimensions or finishes.
+Knowing exactly which workshop to call for a given brief is the asset.

 The showroom is how retail sells furniture.
 The relationship with the workshop is how procurement delivers furniture.
 The product is the same.
 The model is different.